Developer(s) – Visceral Games

 PEGI – 18

-Based on the renowned poem The Divine Comedy by Dante Alighieri, Dante’s Inferno is a hack and slash adventure game, which like Darksiders, did more than provide gamers with an experience to tide them over before God of War III was released the same year.
+Based on the renowned poem The Divine Comedy by Dante Alighieri, Dante’s Inferno is a hack and slash adventure game, which like Darksiders, did more than provide gamers with experience to tide them over before God of War III was released the same year.
 To me, it is one of the most overlooked video games of the seventh generation and worth a lot more attention.
-However, it’s not for the feint of heart.
+However, it’s not for the faint of heart.

 Graphics – 9/10

 As well as featuring some particularly impressive-looking FMVs throughout, including some short animated scenes depicting Dante’s back-story, it was said by the developers of the game that Hell itself was the star of the show; and I believe that couldn’t be closer to the truth.
 The majority of the game takes place in the nine circles of Hell, which all take on different visual aspects, and ring true to the sin that they represent.
 For example, the circle of greed is made from eternally trapped souls suffering in smelting gold, and the circle of violence has three distinctive stages differentiating from violence against others, violence against themselves and violence against God.

 At first glance, the game does seem like a simple hack and slash with less variety than God of War.
 But the more players delve into the game, the more variety they will inevitably discover.
 It also does something rather unique; it blends in morality mechanics with the combat, so players can choose to gain either divine powers or satanic powers, depending on the actions they may take, which involve either absolving or punishing enemies accordingly.
 Not only is it extremely entertaining, but it also provides a decent level of challenge; especially towards the end.